 Sorry, you must log in to save an item.

 Ah, good old reliable winter—while it’s the season for holiday shopping, ice skating, and sipping hot cocoa, cold, windy days and dry indoor heat can really do a number on your hair’s look and feel.
 But you don’t have to let the extreme weather conditions knock you—and your hair—down.
-Keep reading for our best winter hair care tips to help nourish dry hair and tame the appearance of frizzy hair caused by winter hats, along with product recommendations including shampoo and conditioner.
+Keep reading for our best winter hair care tips to help nourish dry hair and tame the appearance of frizzy hair caused by winter hats, along with our best winter hair care product recommendations.

 Intense winter weather can leave hair stripped of essential moisture, especially at the ends.
 To help restore softness, look for a nourishing system of shampoo and conditioner, like the L’Oréal Paris EverCreme Deep Nourish Shampoo and L’Oréal Paris EverCreme Deep Nourish Conditioner.
-The EverCreme Deep Nourish system gently cleanses and conditions dry, brittle hair, replenishing vital nourishment and deep moisture for silky-soft texture and gorgeous shine without weighing hair down.
+This pairing gently cleanses and conditions dry, brittle hair, replenishing vital nourishment and deep moisture for silky-soft texture and gorgeous shine without weighing hair down.
 Both products are also super gentle on color-treated strands and are formulated without any sulfates.

 When it comes to hat hair, knit hats are a notorious offender.
 To help keep static, flyaways, and frizz at bay, smooth hair with the L’Oréal Paris EverSleek Frizz Finish Oil in Serum.
 This lightweight hair serum helps to tame frizz and flyaways as well as detangle and smooth each strand, offering a silky finish, luminous shine, and touchable softness.
-To use, apply 1-2 pumps evenly on damp or dry hair from mid-lengths to ends, then style your hair as usual.
-You can apply on dry hair to help tame flyaways, condition split ends, and smooth hair—or you can even mix a few drops into the EverCreme Renourishing Butter for added nourishment.
+To use, apply one to two pumps evenly on damp hair from mid-lengths to ends, then style your hair as usual.
+You can also apply the serum on dry hair to help tame flyaways, condition split ends, and smooth hair.

 Super-hot water can strip your strands of essential oils, leaving your hair feeling drier and looking duller.
 So, while a hot shower might feel relaxing in the dead of winter, it’s a good idea to rinse your hair in lukewarm water instead.
 Your hair will thank you!